About STOL Creek

 We acquired 10 acres of land in the country near Whitewater Kansas.
 With a lot of hard work, (doing most of it ourselves) planning, craigslisting and long nights of framing, blowing insulation, hanging sheet rock, painting, and installing cabinets we built our Hanger/Shop/House.
 My wife and I designed an 85x80 metal building and finished out a part of the inside to be a two story 3 bedroom 2 1/2 bath house.
 The whole backside of the building is my insulated hanger/shop.
 We also smoothed out part of our 10 acres for a 1600ft grass runway that is looking really nice after being planted to buffalo grass.
 In 2017 we attended the EAA Oshkosh airshow.
 We all thoroughly enjoyed camping out and exploring Oshkosh.
 It was there that I discovered the need for Rotax repair as well as experimental and ultra-light maintenance in the Wichita area.

 Soon after I attended The Rotax factory training and became a certified independent Rotax Repair Center and Technician.
 These classes came natural for me and I am thankful for the opportunity to learn and grow my knowledge in this area.
 Upon my return we decided to go for it and started STOL Creek Aviation LLC.
-STOL Creek is an independent Rotax repair center for all 2 and 4 stroke Rotax aircraft engines as well a full line sales dealer for Hirth Engines and Stewart Systems covering supplies.
+STOL Creek is an independent Rotax repair center for all 2 and 4 stroke Rotax aircraft engines as well a full line sales dealer for Hirth Engines, Edge Performance and Stewart Systems covering supplies.
 I also can help you with any aircraft needs as far as pre-buy inspections, building or covering, annual inspections, engine overhauls, and gearbox service.
 I am so thankful for how the Lord has blessed my family with this place, and I want to spread my love for flying and use my mechanics skills to help people.
 I am a local EAA chapter 88 member in Wichita and have enjoyed getting to know more and more people in the area with experimental aircraft or just love to fly.
 Please feel free to contact me anytime if you have any questions or just want to chat airplanes.

 STOL Creek Aviation offers a wide range of services for your Light Sport, Experimental or Ultralight.
 We are a also dealer of a variety of different products.